drewbarontini/documents/workflow/weekly-planning.md

 After the _Themes_ and _Focus_ are set, I'm able to then look at my _Tasks_ and _OKRs_ for the upcoming week.

 *OKRs* are set for _Weekly_, _Quarterly_, and _Yearly_ intervals.
 I focus on my _yearly_ OKRs first, so that I'm then able to break those down into _quarterly_ and _weekly_ OKRs.
 Each week, I look at my _yearly_ and _quarterly_ OKRs to determine what can be achieved in the upcoming week.
-Once those are set, I look at my `Next 7 Days` list of tasks to make sure and schedule the _weekly_ OKRs, accordingly.
+Once those are set, I look at each project and my `Next 7 Days` list of tasks to make sure and schedule the _weekly_ OKRs — and anything else — accordingly.